African Violets

-Develop a broad knowledge of African violet cultivars and cultivation.
+Develop a broad knowledge of African Violets and Related Plants.

-- cultivation health of african violets & pests
+- cultivation health of African violets and pests

 - You learn how African Violets are classified, and cover the exciting range of varieties available.